Overview of Initiative

 Tech talent is critical for Connecticut’s economic competitiveness and fostering the long-term growth of multiple critical technology-driven industries.
-In January 2022, Connecticut employers posted 10,129 unique job postings across 16 software development-related occupations, according to Lightcast.
-This is a 93% increase from the number of jobs posted in the same month a year earlier.
-Moreover, 88% of these most recent postings listing an educational requirement call for a bachelor’s degree.
+In the last year, Connecticut employers posted close to 48,000 unique job openings across 21 information technology-related occupations, according to Lightcast.
+This is a 25% increase on the number of jobs posted in the previous year.
+Moreover, 56% of these job postings required a bachelor’s degree.

 First Friday Community of Practice Session